Rules for the Legal Network

 Breaches of regulation

-The respect of the Code of Conduct and the Chatham House Rule is ensured by FSFE’s Legal Team.
-Please report breaches as soon as they happen, so that we can take the appropriate measures.
-Depending on the gravity of the breach and its circumstances, the Legal Team will decide what sanction to apply (e.g. simple warning, moderation period, expulsion from the Legal Network).
+The respect of the Code of Conduct and the Chatham House Rule is ensured by the FSFE.
+In the event of a breach of these rules, depending on the gravity of the breach and its circumstances, the FSFE will decide what actions should be taken, with the advice of the Legal Network Council.